-Disclaimer: This document summarizes benefit options offered through the City of Dover, HealthTrust, Inc., and all other insurers in fiscal year 2024.
+Disclaimer: This document summarizes benefit options offered through the City of Dover, HealthTrust, Inc., and all other insurers in fiscal year 2025.
 It is not a complete statement of the terms and conditions under which benefits are available.
-This booklet is intended to describe benefits that are offered as accurately as possible.
-Benefits are set forth in and governed by all applicable coverage certificates, along with any and all endorsements and riders.
-Further, some benefits described in this booklet are determined by collective bargaining agreements (CBAs).
+This booklet is intended to describe as accurate as possible benefits that are offered.
+Benefits are set forth in and governed by all applicable coverage certificates, endorsements and riders.
+Some benefits described in this booklet are determined by collective bargaining agreements (CBAs).
 Any discrepancy between plan offerings in this booklet and the CBA, the CBA will govern.

 In the event of any discrepancy between this booklet and the actual terms and conditions of those documents, the documents will govern.
-This booklet does not constitute a contract, or an offer to form a contract, and is not binding on any party.
+This booklet does not constitute a contract, or an offer to form a contract and is not binding on any party.